 Greater Naples Area Planned Giving Council meetings are generally offered monthly from 8:30 am – 10:00 am.
 The meetings feature networking time, breakfast, and a program/presentation.
 The Holiday meeting and special events such as the Annual Planned Giving Symposium are held at other times.

-Programs are free for current members and $20.00 for nonmembers or $35 when held at Hodges University.
+Programs are free for current members and $35 for nonmembers.

-Registrants who fail to attend the program will be billed the cost of the provided lunch: $20.00 or $35.00.
+Registrants who fail to attend the program will be billed the cost of the provided lunch.

 Registrations will not be accepted within 24 hours of the event.